gbdev/pandocs/content/SGB_Functions.md

 display, the lower line is masked, and only the upper 20x17 characters of the Game Boy window are used - the masking method is unknwon - frozen, black, or recommended to be covered by the SGB border, or else ???
-Also, when the function is enabled, \"system attract mode is not performed\" - whatever that means ???
+Also, when the function is enabled, "system attract mode is not performed" - whatever that means ???

 This command does nothing on some SGB revisions.
 (SGBv2, SGB2?)